Multiple LLCs? When Complexity Becomes Liability

 This is particularly relevant for multi-entity structures, where the relationships between entities, the flow of funds, and the allocation of activities create a complex web of dependencies.
 Each missing document — a board resolution, a transfer pricing agreement, a service contract between related entities — represents a gap in the structural narrative.

 These gaps compound.
 A missing record from year one makes it harder to establish the pattern in year three.
 By year five, the absence of documentation from the early period may undermine the entire structural claim.
+The documentation gap analysis maps what this looks like from an examiner's perspective — and why the distance between what founders see and what authorities see grows with each undocumented year.

 The pattern is consistent: founders who address documentation early spend less than founders who reconstruct documentation later.
 This is not because early documentation is cheaper — it is because retroactive documentation is viewed with skepticism and costs more to produce.